 Grant, scholarship and additional fee scams

 These hoaxes aren’t limited to shopping either.
-“Back-to-school scams can be pretty broad,” says Jeff White, senior financial analyst at FitSmallBusiness.com.
+“Back-to-school scams can be pretty broad,” says Jeff White, former senior financial analyst at FitSmallBusiness.com.

 - For instance, parents may be asked to pay additional fees by a scammer who’s claiming to be a representative of their child’s school.